-So far, at least, I haven’t heard of any response from the US government regarding the escalating violence and suppression by the SCAF, or military council, in Egypt.
+So far, at least, I haven’t heard of any response from the US government regarding the and suppression by the SCAF, or military council, in Egypt.
 Demonstrators at Tahrir Square now call for the military council to step down and let the newly elected (last round of voting in January) Parliament choose an interim civilian government to oversee the drafting of a new constitution.

 The violence is some of the worst of the last year, as the video below shows.
 And the state-run media, despite scenes like these, are claiming the demonstrators are rioting and killing each other (!).
 Egyptian propagandists are creating the same ‘blame the demonstrators’ narrative that Mubarak tried to derail democratic demands.